Regress argument (epistemology): Foundationalism

 Perhaps the chain begins with a belief that is justified, but which is not justified by another belief.
 Such beliefs are called basic beliefs.
 In this solution, which is called foundationalism, all beliefs are justified by basic beliefs.
 Foundationalism seeks to escape the regress argument by claiming that there are some beliefs for which it is improper to ask for a justification.
 (See also a priori.)
-This would be a claim that some things (basic beliefs) are true in and of themselves.

 Foundationalism is the belief that a chain of justification begins with a belief that is justified, but which is not justified by another belief.
 Thus, a belief is justified if and only if: